 Contract No. Contract Name Contract detail, including terms and provisions for extensions Status 1887 Maude Street Streescape Upgrade - Ashenden Street to Vaughan Street Lump Sum Contract for the Maude Street Streescape Upgrade - Ashenden Street to Vaughan Street Tender closes on 14 November 2018.
 1888 Water Main Replacements - Verney Road/Balaclava Road Intersection, Shepparton Lump Sum Contract for Water Main Replacements - Verney Road/Balaclava Road Intersection, Shepparton Tender closed on 19 September 2018.
 Tender currently being evaluated 1895 Design of Signalisation, Landscape, and Upgrade of Wyndham and Fitzjohn Streets Lump Sum Contract for the Design of Signalisation, Landscape, and Upgrade of Wyndham and Fitzjohn Streets Tender closes on 28 November 2018.
 1896 Appointment of a Creative and Production Agency and/or Appointment to the Media Buying Services Panel - Shepparton Show Me Lump Sum Contract for the Appointment of a Creative and Production Agency and/or Appointment to the Media Buying Services Panel - Shepparton Show me Tender closed on 19 September 2018.
 Tender currently being evaluated 1900 Design and Construction of Solar PV Systems at Doyles Road Complex and Mooroopna Hub Lump Sum Contract for the Design and Construction of Solar PV Systems at Doyles Road Complex and Mooroopna Hub Tender closed on 25 October 2018.
-Tender currently being evaluated 1903 Management of the Victoria Lake Caravan Park Lump Sum & Schedule of Rates Management of the Victoria Lake Caravan Park The Tender is included as part of the November Council Meeting Agenda.
-1918 Provision of Tree Maintenance Services Schedule of Rates Contract for the Provision of Tree Maintenance Services - Panel of Providers Tender closed on 14 November 2018.
+Tender currently being evaluated 1903 Management of the Victoria Lake Caravan Park Lump Sum & Schedule of Rates Management of the Victoria Lake Caravan Park Tender closed on 12 September 2018.
+Tender is included in the November Ordinary Council Meeting Agenda.
+1918 Provision of Tree Maintenance Services Schedule of Rates Contract for the Provision of Tree Maintenance Services - Panel of Providers Tender closes on 14 November 2018.